 Terry Gilliam Week Day #3: Monty Python's The Meaning Of Life

-In between Time Bandits and Brazil, Monty Python made their third (or fourth, if you count And Now For Something Completely Different) and final feature film, 1983's The Meaning of LifeTerry Gilliam did not co-direct this one, leaving that all to Terry Jones, except he directed the short film that takes place before the feature itself (and later invades it).
+In between Time Bandits and Brazil, Monty Python made their third (or fourth, if you count And Now For Something Completely Different) and final feature film, 1983's The Meaning of LifeTerry Gilliam did not co-direct this one, leaving that all to Terry Jones, except for the short film that takes place before the feature itself (and later invades it).
 He also did the few, brief (I dare say perfunctory) animated sequences, gets a writing credit alongside all the other Pythons and plays several roles throughout.

 Unlike their previous films, The Meaning Of Life is a sketch film.
 Admittedly, their other features are essentially a series of sketches strung together along a fairly thin plot, and this one does have a running theme that unifies these skits more than your average episode of Flying Circus, but there's still less of a through-line here.
 This quality is something the troupe themselves frequently point to for its lesser critical and box office reception.
 But I daresay it's some of their strongest and most consistent sketch work in their catalog.
 Sure, some moments still lay flat; but there's a stronger hit to miss ratio here than in any other sketch show I could name.
 And as Run, Ronnie, Run taught us: sometimes sketch comedy is better left as sketch comedy.